qeeqbox/social-analyzer/README.md

 This project is *"currently used by some law enforcement agencies in countries where resources are limited"*.

+`Social Analyzer is in a league of its own and is a very impressive tool that I thoroughly recommend for Digital Investigators and OSINT practitioners.` by [Joseph Jones, Founder of OS2INT](https://os2int.com/toolbox/investigating-usernames-with-social-analyzer/)

+## Updates
-I have been getting many public & private requests to add static websites' info to the detection db, this is being implemented and +400 detections should have that.
+- I have been getting many public & private requests to add static websites' info to the detection db, this is being implemented and +400 detections should have that.
 If you have any -private module, and you are not able to see the static websites' info, download the latest version or email me for details

-`Social Analyzer is in a league of its own and is a very impressive tool that I thoroughly recommend for Digital Investigators and OSINT practitioners.` by [os2int](https://os2int.com/toolbox/investigating-usernames-with-social-analyzer/)

 ## So·cial Me·di·a
 Websites and applications that enable users to create and share content or to participate in social networking - Oxford Dictionary